cerb/cerb.github.io/_docs/automations/triggers/interaction.web.worker.md

 # Outputs

-## await:
+## await:form:

-When suspending in the `await` state, the interaction displays a web form with the desired elements.
+When suspending in the `await:form:` state, the interaction displays a web form with the desired elements.
 The form may prompt for user input, validate it, and set dictionary keys (placeholders) with the responses.

 <pre>
 <code class="language-cerb">